portworx/px-dev/px_commandline.md

         Total Capacity  :  413 GiB
         Total Used      :  3.7 GiB
 ```
-## Show: details of resources
+## Show: Details of Resources
-Resources are containers, storage volumes, as well as objects that host and connect containers to storage.
-The show command can be used to see the details of these resources.
+Resources are containers, storage volumes, and objects that host and connect containers to storage.
+You can use the show command to see the details of these resources.

 ```
 pxctl show